-If your OADs are no longer helping your blood sugar stay in your target range, your health care provider may speak with you about non-insulin injectable medicines.
+If your OADs, along with diet and exercise, are no longer helping your blood sugar stay in your target range, your health care provider may speak with you about other therapeutic options.

-- Keeping the liver from making too much sugar
+- Telling the liver not to make so much sugar

 - Helping the pancreas release more insulin after you've eaten

-- Slowing down digestion of food so after-meal blood sugar levels don't go so high
+- Slowing down digestion of food so after-meal blood sugar levels don't go as high